-Event planning and marketing mistakes to avoid
+Event planning & marketing mistakes

 Planning an event especially for business can be a very tricky endeavour, here are some of the critical mistakes you should avoid ensuring a successful event.